Ibanez92/Interview_questions/readme.md

-#Programming practice problems
+# Programming practice problems by Jessica Mckellar

-I saved each solution in its own file.

-Wordplay
+## Wordplay

 A file containing all valid Scrabble words, one word per line: